 How Canines Detect Leaks in Natural Gas and Oil Pipelines

-A comprehensive look at how the K9 Leak Detection Industry got started and the results of the dogs detecting leaks in buried natural gas and oil pipelines.
+If you’re a transitioning military veteran, law enforcement officer looking for a change, or a K9 professional looking to come home, here is an outstanding opportunity to join the K9 leak detection industry.
+Take a comprehensive look at how the K9 leak detection industry got started and the results of the dogs detecting leaks in buried natural gas and oil pipelines.
 This class will also examine how dogs are deployed to detect leaks in buildings.

 The World of Muzzle Training

 Jim O’Brien will open your minds to the many uses of the muzzle.
 The muzzle is a great tool for bridging the gap between bite work with equipment and real-life street bites.
 Jim will go over several steps to building a confident K9.
 Muzzle scenarios will be explained including obedience, ball play, tracking, civil agitation, building searches, area searches and more.
 Jim will also explain the importance of selection of our canine partner to ensure we are choosing the best possible partner.

 K9 Legal: Session 1 - Criminal Law Issues

 - 4th Amendment Overview

 - Private Residence Sniffs